List of Green Lanterns: Graf Toren

+Graf Toren is a Karaxian Light Monk and the Green Lantern of Sector 424.
+He spent most of his life fighting against the Spider Guild after they entered his sector and creates constructs in a manner akin to a spider web.
+Initially believed to have been killed by Hal Jordan during the "Emerald Twilight" storyline, Graf Toren is later revealed to have survived and been captured by the Manhunters.

 Hannu/Honnu

-The Green Lantern of Sector 2, he first appeared in Green Lantern (vol. 3) #49 (February 1994), in a story written by Ron Marz.
-Hannu is among several Lanterns called to defend Oa from the then renegade Hal Jordan.
+Hannu is the Green Lantern of Sector 2, he first appeared in Green Lantern (vol. 3) #49 (February 1994), in a story written by Ron Marz.
+Hannu is among several Lanterns called to defend Oa from the then-renegade Hal Jordan.
 Jordan made short work of him and added his power to his own and left him for dead.
 He was later found alive on Biot.
-He is from Ovacron 6 and on his world, it is considered disgraceful and dishonorable to use weapons.
-He is never seen using his ring in battle (except for life support and travel), preferring his brute strength and fists instead (which prompted Kyle and John to summon him for aid when up against Alpha Lantern Boodikka while under the control of the Cyborg Superman, reasoning that her draining Hannu's ring wouldn't matter as he didn't use it).
-He finally activates his ring in battle against the Anti-Monitor.
+He is from Ovacron 6 and, in his world, it's considered disgraceful and dishonorable to use weapons.
+He is never seen using his ring in battle (except for life support and travel), preferring his brute strength and fists instead (which prompted Kyle and John to summon him for aid when up against Alpha Lantern Boodikka while under the control of the Cyborg Superman, reasoning that her draining Hannu's ring would not matter as he did not use it).
+He finally activates his ring in the battle against the Anti-Monitor.
 Sector 2 is also the home sector of the Reach, creators of the Blue Beetle scarab and sworn enemies of the Guardians.
-According to their treaty with the Guardians no Green Lantern is allowed in Sector 2 as long as the Reach stays within pre-treaty boundaries.
+According to their treaty with the Guardians, no Green Lantern is allowed in Sector 2 as long as the Reach stays within pre-treaty boundaries.
 He appears in a cameo in the Green Lantern live-action film and is also a part of the film toyline.